CPTC-Team-3/Pokedex/README.md

 3. Ensure you have the required .NET 9.0 installed.
 4. SQL Server 2022 should be installed and running.
 5. Open the SQL Server Management Studio and connect to your server.
-And run the SQL script in the `PokedexDB.sql` file to create the database and tables.
+And run the SQL script in the `Pokemon.sql` file to create the database and tables.
 6. Run the project by clicking the "Start" button in Visual Studio.

 # Meet Team #3 <br> (Alphabetical Order):
 - Adelisse Ferris
 - Alex Fischer
 - Kourtnie Moore

+*more information to be added later~~*